Tuesday, July 30 - Friday, August 2, 2019

 Here are some of the things participants wrote in the post-conference survey about their experience at our conference:

 Wonderful forum that enabled participants to cross disciplinary divides to expand the discussion about congregational music in fruitful ways.
 I feel honored to have been a part of it -thank you!

 I had an opportunity to network with a wide variety of scholars and practitioners, and I hope those connections will continue for many years.

 The tone of the conference was wonderfully broad and inclusive of a diverse range of faith expressions and styles, and of cross-disciplinary research that promotes increased understanding and appreciation of global congregational music.

 [I felt] a deep gratefulness to be invited to present at the conference, and an excitement at the strong positive response to my paper by a broad spectrum of attendees.
 This is after at least twenty years in the US trying to draw attention to the same issues I saw emerging, but receiving no responses or even dialogue.
 Thank you!

-Plans for our conference in Summer 2017 are well underway, and the call for papers is now open.
-To preview some of the exciting, interdisciplinary scholarship emerging from our conference, we encourage you to examine our book series, available from Ashgate Press.
+Plans for our conference in Summer 2019 are underway.
+Watch for a call for papers in September 2018.
+To preview some of the exciting, interdisciplinary scholarship emerging from our conference, we encourage you to examine our book series, available from Routledge.

 There is more information about our past conferences below.
 If you are interested in receiving more information about the upcoming conference and other related events of interest, please subscribe to the Christian Congregational Music Network listserv at groups.google.com/group/christian-congregational-music.
 For any other questions about the conference, please contactus at firstname.lastname@example.org.